Which country is cheaper, Spain or Belgium?

 Madrid: With several great universities, this city is popular with international and study abroad students.
 The city also has a diverse population and an active nightlife that appeals to students.

 Barcelona: This is a popular study abroad destination and you'll find international students from around the world.
 It's a beautiful city with plenty to see and do.
+It's also a lively city, but do expect the price tag to be higher than other Spanish cities.

 Valencia: The city is young and vibrant with a lot of culture and beautiful neighborhoods.
 It's also well connected to the rest of Spain with a convenient central train station.